-You can find a sample repo for deploying to Google Cloud with Codeship Pro on Github here.
+You can find a sample repo for deploying to Heroku with Codeship Pro on Github here.

 To make it easy for you to deploy your application to Heroku we’ve built a container that has the Heroku Toolbelt and additional scripts installed.
 We will set up a simple example showing you how to configure the deployment.